 Where do I need to fly in and out of?

-Is food included in the price?
+Was food included in the price?

-Is there any additional cost?
+Was there any additional cost?

 What is the sleeping arrangement?

-Our private yacht has 4 cabins for 2 people each.
+The private yacht has 4 cabins for 2 people each.
 Each cabin has a queen size bed, storage space, and a bathroom.

 If you are travelling solo, you will share the cabin with one other person.
-You be paired with another solo traveler of the same gender to share a cabin.
+You will be paired with another solo traveler of the same gender to share a cabin.

 If you prefer to have your own cabin you can pay a single $2,095 supplement.

-Will we sleep in open waters?
+Did you sleep in open waters?

 Do I need to know how to sail to join?

-Is there power on the boat?
+Was there power on the boat?

-Can I access the boat during the day?
+Could you access the boat during the day?

 Need inspiration for your next trip?
 Check out some of my other articles.